handoutz/test/README.md

 # VTest C++ Testing 'Framework'
+##Intro
 I got bored and made this.
-Usage is simple, just include the `dist/vest.h` header and use vest_runner as below:
+Usage is simple, just include the `dist/vest.h` header and use the macros as below:
 ```C++
 #include "dist/vest.h"